 If you own a cream-colored or beige house, choose a shingle color in the hue of blue, green, brown, gray or black to create an eye-catching blend of colors.
-These cool colors will pair nicely with the warmth cream and beige siding brings.
+These cool colors will pair nicely with the warm cream and beige siding brings.
 Cedar shake or cedar shingle roofing would work well with a cream or beige home.

 Brown Home Roof Color Options

-If you own a brown house, the best shingle colors include grey, brown, black, green and possibly subtle shades of blue.
+If you own a brown house, the best shingle colors include grey, brown, black, green, and possibly subtle shades of blue.
 Determining which of those options will work best depends on other colors on your home’s exterior, the landscape around your house, and of course the colors on your neighbor’s homes.

 Wood Home Roof Color Options